Blog

 Real-Time Updates

 You cannot overstate the importance of real-time updates in today’s fast-moving supply chain environment.
 The EDI 856 plays a crucial role in delivering immediate shipping updates to trading partners.
+The benefit becomes exponential when you add modern integrations like APIs to the mix.
 This transparency enables companies to react swiftly to any changes in shipment schedules or delays, enhancing their overall responsiveness.
 As soon as goods are shipped, the ASN is generated and sent to the recipient.
-This immediate notification allows businesses to prepare for product arrivals, ensuring they allocate warehouse space and resources effectively.
-The result is a smoother operation that minimizes downtime and enhances productivity.

 Common Challenges of EDI 856 and How to Overcome Them